 Compliance risks arise from failing to adhere to regulatory requirements and industry standards, posing potential legal consequences and reputational harm to organizations.

-In the context of data governance risk assessment, compliance risks refer to the possibility of non-compliance with relevant privacy laws and regulations.
+In the context of general data protection regulation and governance risk assessment, compliance risks refer to the possibility of non-compliance with relevant privacy laws and regulations.

 Organizations must ensure that they have a comprehensive approach to assess their compliance risks effectively.